avdheshgupta-ims/eb4_DS_DeadHeads_3-8LineDecoder/storyboard/README.md

 The output will be depend on inputs for example, if A=0, B=1, C=0, then as per the decoder circuit, O2 will be high.

 #### 2.2 Set User Objectives & Goals:
-User will be able to apply to their learning of digital circuit User will be able to design combinational circuit of Decoder User will be able to evaluate the truth table of 3 x 8 Decoder
+User will be able to apply to their learning of digital circuit<br>
+User will be able to design combinational circuit of Decoder<br>
+User will be able to evaluate the truth table of 3 x 8 Decoder<br>

 Goals:
 •	Learn and Design of combination circuit of 3x8 Decoder.